joyfulmonster/joyfulmongo/ExtendiableHashing.md

 The following are several future improvements in my mind:

 * Make the class implement java.util.concurrent.ConcurrentMap
-* Extendible hashing may scale out incrementally pretty well, however, it does not scale down.
-Provided there are such demand, it is interesting to research how to scale down.
+* The LinearProbingBucketImpl uses linear probing collision resolution algorithm, it may suffer from key clustering issue.
+Different flavor of Bucket implementation maybe valuable in some environments or usecases.
-* More testing:
+* More testing are needed:
   * I did not find a deterministic way to discover the contention condition in highly parallel environment.
 What I did was to stress the parallel operations in many rounds.
 There certainly maybe some scenarios missing.
 Advises are very welcome.
   * Careful measure the performance in different kinds of work load.
+* Extendible hashing scales out incrementally pretty well, however, it does not scale down.
+Provided there are such usecase, it is interesting to research how to scale down.